Washington Nationals News: Plenty of changes coming for Nationals

 Plenty of changes coming for Nationals

-WASHINGTON — After being unable to reach the postseason this past season, the Nationals dismissed manager Matt Williams and informed their entire coaching staff that their contracts would not be renewed.
+WASHINGTON — After being unable to reach the postseason this year, the Nationals dismissed manager Matt Williams and informed their entire coaching staff that their contracts would not be renewed.

-The team is expected to name Bud Black its new manager sometime this week and put together its coaching staff later on.
 However, changing the coaching staff can only do so much.
-The Nationals need to improve their roster — especially the bullpen, which faltered when it faced teams like the Mets in July and September.
+The Nationals need to improve their roster.
+For starters, they need to improve the bullpen.
+It was at its worst when it faced teams like the Mets in July and September.
 Read full article here.